A Deep Dive Into C/C++ Compilation and Linking: Introduction

 demo.c:(.text+0xb): multiple definition of `extern_func'; demo_extern.o:demo_extern.c:(.text+0x0): first defined here

-collect2: error: ld returned 1 exit statusYou might have noticed that it's the same result, because the compiler trusts that the linker will correctly handle symbol relationships (it can only compile files one by one!
-It cannot manage other source files globally!
-The symbol resolution for the final compilation unit, including executables, dynamic libraries, and static libraries, is determined by the linker!
-I must emphasize this point again!).
+collect2: error: ld returned 1 exit statusNotice — same as before, because the compiler trusts that the linker can correctly handle any symbol relationship (it can only compile files one at a time!
+It cannot see the rest of the source files!
+The symbol adjudication for the entire result unit — executable, dynamic library, static library — is decided by the linker!
+I have to stress this one more time.)

-- So, besides providing source code, can we provide information in other forms?
+- So, besides handing over source code, can we hand over other forms of information?

 [charliechen@Charliechen linkers]$ gcc -c demo_extern.c -o demo_extern.o